sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-online-app/cp-mobile-dev-kit-online-app.md

 | `Application ID` | `com.sap.mdk.demo` |
 | `Service URL` | `com.sap.edm.sampleservice.v2` |

+> If you do not find `mobileservices_cf` destination, please ensure that you have followed [this tutorial](fiori-ios-hcpms-setup) to setup this destination in SAP Cloud Platform cockpit.

 >For Offline OData capability only OData V2 is supported.
 OData V2 and V4 are supported for Online OData.

 ![MDK](img_004.1.png)